CodingWithAnish/real-estate/README.md

 I have built a Real Estate Price Prediction using fundamentals of Data Scicence and Machine Learning like Feature Engineering, Data Cleaning, One Hot Encoding, Outlier Detection, Dimensionality Reduction, and Model Evaluation.
-We have implemented a Linear Regression Model to predict the Real Estate Price.
+I have implemented a Linear Regression Model to predict the Real Estate Price.

 The Project has a Website Made using HTML, CSS and JavaScript as frontend and a Flask Server as backend where inputs are taken and predictions are made.

+In the Website the User Must Enter Required Area Value in sqft.Select BHK and Bathroom values.
+Choose desired Location and Click on ESTIMATE button.

 ## Getting Started